EmailSender sends emails.

 (not only filename, but subject, message body as well)

 The default value is the value of the

 The EmailSender component is implemented using the JavaMail reference implementation library.

-JavaMail specification lists Java system properties which control behavior of the JavaMail implementation,
+JavaMail specification lists Java system properties which control behavior of the JavaMail implementation.

-see the JavaMail API documentation
+For description of these properties, see the JavaMail API documentation.

 -D Java VM parameter to set the value of a system property.